pivotal-topher-bullock/concourse-workshop/labs/02-git-resource.md

 ![](resource.png)

 Your pipeline will now trigger automatically anytime the git repository changes.
 This is because we marked the _get_ task in the pipeline to be triggered.
-By clicking on the hello job you should now see the output of both a git clone and execution of the task that outputs a simple message to STDOUT:
+By clicking on the hello-world job you should now see the output of both a git clone and execution of the task that outputs a simple message to STDOUT:

 ![](lab03-execute.png)